simonmittag/client-go/examples/in-cluster-client-configuration/README.md

 If you are running a [Minikube][mk] cluster, you can build this image directly on the Docker engine of the Minikube node without pushing it to a registry.
-To build the image on Minikube:
+To build the image on Minikube.
+Note you must also manually import the image into minikube:

     eval $(minikube docker-env)
     docker build -t in-cluster .
+    minikube image load in-cluster

 If you are not using Minikube, you should build this image and push it to a registry that your Kubernetes cluster can pull from.